binhbt/kong-http-to-https-redirect/README.md

 ## Misc

 Thanks to the creator of https://github.com/jicong/kong-aliyun-http-filter off of which this plugin was created.

+Pack: luarocks pack kong-plugin-myPlugin 0.1.0-1